Analysis: With Bobby Wagner getting paid, Seahawks now need young players to show they deserve some big contracts, too

 Even with re-signing Wagner, the Seahawks figure to have a ton of cap space going forward — Seattle was listed as having the second-most in the NFL in 2020 before signing Wagner by OvertheCap.com at roughly $74 million and have only five significant contracts for 2021 (Wilson, Wagner, Duane Brown and Tyler Lockett, and to a lesser extent, kicker Jason Myers).

-But the Seahawks got to where they did under Carroll and Schneider by finding their own young players and then paying them as they reached their prime, not by spending heavily on outside free agents.
-There were a few exceptions such as Michael Bennett and Cliff Avril to fill specific needs, but spending crazy in March has a far-less-proven track of success in franchise-building not just for the Seahawks but elsewhere around the NFL.
+But the Seahawks got to where they did under Carroll and general manager John Schneider by finding their own young players and then paying them as they reached their prime, not by spending heavily on outside free agents.
+There were a few exceptions such as Michael Bennett and Cliff Avril to fill specific needs, but spending crazy in March has a far-less track of success in franchise-building not just for the Seahawks but elsewhere around the NFL.

 And that makes this season as intriguing as any in the Carroll/Schneider era.